-By averaging the differences between the evaluation of men and women for each behavior, the TAGRAS is able to assess gender role attitudes independent of general agentic and communal attitudes.
-Each difference is calculated by subtracting the score of the gender-atypical behavior (e.g. "she plays soccer") from the score of the corresponding gender-typical behavior (e.g. "he plays soccer").
+Firstly, for each behavior, the evaluation of women is subtracted from the evaluation of men resulting in difference scores indicating how much a participant prefers men to women to show this behavior.
+For the female role behaviors, the signs are reversed, and finally, all difference scores are averaged.
 By interpreting not only the level but also the sign of the average difference score, the TARGAS permits the independent measurement of traditional (positive score), egalitarian (zero score), and anti-traditional (negative score) gender role attitudes.